International Travel Grants for Graduate Students

 - Participation in a directed internship program that will enhance academic/professional credentials.
 The internship must not be one that is required to fulfill a KU degree component.

-- Attending degree-relevant classes not available on the KU campus.
+- Attending degree-relevant classes not available on the KU campus nor for credit towards your degree.

 - Attending a month-long workshop or series of workshops overseas related to an area of study at KU.